samuel-maderson/cwc-service/README.md

 A REST API for querying and listing vehicle catalog with comprehensive vehicle information.

 ## Features
-- Query and list Volkswagen vehicles from catalog
+- Query and list Audi vehicles from catalog
 - Comprehensive vehicle data model with relevant sales information
 - RESTful endpoints for vehicle catalog operations